icra/GLOBALFATE/README.md

 Programming language: C<br />

-For any question, please contact cfont@icra.cat.
+For any question, please contact cfont@icra.cat or rmarce@icra.cat.
 Please refer our article:
 Font C., Bregoli F., Acuña V., Sabater S., Marcé R. *GLOBAL-FATE: A GIS-based model for assessing contaminants fate in the global river network* (submitted)